 Shane and I both had a week off together so on Monday, we started out DIY garden makeover.
 This is what it looked like before we started:

-I used my thrifty skills to find cheaper prices at local stores and got our £110 order price matched to just £67.99.
+I used my thrifty skills to find cheaper prices on items at local stores and got our £110 order price matched to just £67.99.
 I had paid online for our paints and stains and price match has to be done in store.
 I queried it when I collected my items and they refunded the £32.01 difference onto a gift card; I used that to buy a fire pit and some paint rollers.
 That meant all of those items cost us absolutely nothing!
 What is even better is the shed only cost us £160 in the first place thanks to a £100 voucher Shane got as a work incentive.

 Looking back over the last five days, there are things that I would do differently, for example, the patio still needs cleaning.
 We have bought a bottle of patio cleaner to give it a scrub but it would have been much better doing this before starting any work.
 I would also have tried to keep the garden a bit tidier whilst working; that might have prevented me from accidentally kicking over some grey paint (we now have a lovely splodge of grey grass).

 If this has inspired you to give your garden a makeover, you can continue reading the information below to find out exactly what we did and what products we used.
 Some of the prices might differ slightly as I bought some of our materials last year, of course you can shop around and get different quantities depending on the size of your garden.